 The boat is brought ashore and the undersides are thoroughly cleaned with a pressure washer.
 A paint scraper is then used to remove the more stubborn growth.
 Once dried, the hull is a given a couple of thick coats of anti-foul paint, sometimes preceded with a primer.

-By the way, you don’t need 2 boats to enjoy the river.
-You can simply buy a decent dinghy around the 10 or 11 foot mark, for a few hundred quid, plus a suitable small outboard, (approx. £200/300), speak to the Harbour Office about a trot mooring on the beach (approx. £50/60 per annum) and you can then enjoy the whole of the river all the way up to Tescos at Newton Abbot.
+It doesn’t need to be.
+You don’t need 2 boats to enjoy the river.
+You can simply buy a decent dinghy around the 11 or 12 foot mark for a few hundred quid, plus a suitable small 3 to 5hp outboard, (approx. £200/400).
+Speak to the Harbour Office about a trot mooring on the beach (approx. £50/60 per annum) and you can then enjoy the whole of the river all the way up to Tescos at Newton Abbot.

 One thing that is definitely worth taking seriously is your, and your passengers safety at sea and on the river.